Amourspirit/python-ooouno-ex/ex/auto/writer/odev_walk_text/README.md

 # Walk Text

-Using [OOO Development Tools] (ODEV) this example demonstrates how to control Writer application's visible cursor.
+Using [OOO Development Tools] (OooDev) this example demonstrates how to control Writer application's visible cursor.
 Moves cursor by paragraph, line and word.

-See [Extract Writer Text] for an example how to silence ODEV extra terminal output.
+See [Extract Writer Text] for an example how to silence OooDev extra terminal output.

 ## See